Are you trying to measure your return on investment (ROI)? Want to increase the ROI of your email campaigns?

-The rock climbing center sets goal values to the website form in Google Analytics and tracks the impact of email on overall conversion for the quarter.
+The sports center sets goal values to the website form in Google Analytics and tracks the impact of email on overall conversion for the quarter.

-At the end of the quarter, Hank can attribute email to 18 direct or last interaction conversions worth $10,800 and another three assisted conversions worth $1,800 for a total of $12,600 for the quarter.
+At the end of the quarter, you can attribute email success to 18 direct or last interaction conversions worth $6,750 and another three assisted conversions worth $1,125 for a total of $7,875 for the quarter.

 Now on to the final piece of the email marketing ROI pie:

-Now we have all of our numbers needed to calculate the email ROI for the rock climbing center.
+Now we have all of the numbers needed to calculate the email ROI for the sports center.

 Earned – Spent / Spent = ROI as a percentage

-To put that back into dollars, for every dollar the indoor climbing center spends on email marketing they earn it back plus an additional $9.39.
+To put that back into dollars, for every dollar the sports center spends on email marketing, they earn it back plus an additional $5.49.

-Now you have something to start talking about when you are asked, well, what is your email program worth?
+Now you have something to start talking about when you are asked what your email program is worth.

 Knowing and understanding your email marketing ROI will help justify your sends.

-You will also learn quickly that by segmenting your list and targeting email subscribers that have a higher probability of becoming members will cut your investment and increase your ROI.
+You will also learn quickly that by segmenting your list and targeting email subscribers that have a higher probability of becoming members, you will cut your investment and increase your ROI.

-According to a new survey by the Direct Marketing Association and Demand Metric, the median email marketing ROI is 122 percent.
+According to a survey by the Direct Marketing Association and Demand Metric, the median email marketing ROI is 122%.

 That’s 4x higher than social media, paid search, direct mail, and other marketing channels.